Jason-S-Wu/Random-Stock-Option-Picker/README.md

 # Random-Stock-Option-Picker
 Picks a random high volume stock to trade options with.
 A terrible way to YOLO your money.
-This project is made just for fun.
+This project was made just for fun.

 # Usage
 Run `stockpicker.py` or get the stand alone version from [Releases](https://github.com/Jason-S-Wu/Random-Stock-Option-Picker/releases)